 I have never been good at setting and achieving my goals.
-I would dream of something ambitious, but with work and life so often getting in the way it was easy for me to let deadlines slide, re-prioritise or just drop the goal altogether.
+I would dream of something ambitious, but work and life often get in the way.
+It was easy for me to let deadlines slide, re-prioritise or just drop the goal altogether.
 As part of my ongoing self-improvement readings, I discovered the book and now have just completed my first 12 Week Year.

 I set four fairly ambitious goals and commenced the process on 27th June 2016.
 I intend for this blog post to document my process and achievements, failures and lessons learned for the benefit of others.